 Third-party aggregated frameworks take an independent look at your organization’s ESG activities and performance using publicly available data like publications, website information, annual reports such as CSR reports, and more.

 The GRESB reporting standard benchmarks the ESG performance of real assets.
 Real estate and ESG investors, managers, and the wider industry actively participate in the development of GRESB Assessments to ensure sustainability performance metrics reflect the issues most material to the industry.

 CDP (formerly the Carbon Disclosure Project) manages a global environmental disclosure system used by more than 8,400 companies.
 Companies disclose by completing any or all of the three CDP questionnaires of climate change, forests, and water security.

 The United Nations adopted the Principles for Responsible Investment to encourage investors to implement six sustainable investment principles.
 Each signatory must report their responsible investment activities each year using the UNPRI Reporting Framework.

-The Sustainability Accounting Standards Board (SASB) develops reporting standards that track and communicate sustainability actions most financially-material to your investors.
-In all, SASB offers 77 different industry-specific standards.
+The SASB Standards allow you to track and communicate sustainability actions most financially-material to your investors.
+There are 77 different industry-specific SASB Standards.

 The Global Reporting Initiative (GRI) created the first set of sustainability standards in the world.
 The newest GRI Standards developed three series (economic, environmental, and social) of 34 topic-specific standards to help companies report on the most material issues to their investors and other stakeholders.